Joey Diaz: Film and television

 In 2007, Diaz appeared in four episodes of the television series My Name is Earl as Joey the Candy Bar Criminal.
 The show's producers wished to hire actors to play prisoners, and called Diaz after they saw him in The Longest Yard.
-That year, he hosted a series of humorous promotions for the Ultimate Fighting Championship as Joey Karate, giving karate instructions and comical predictions for upcoming fights.
-Diaz regards his role in the 2009 television film The Dog Who Saved Christmas as a point of pride, as it allowed children in North Bergen to see him act.
+Also in 2007, he hosted a series of humorous promotions for the Ultimate Fighting Championship as Joey Karate, giving karate instructions and comical predictions for upcoming fights.
+He regards his role in the 2009 television film The Dog Who Saved Christmas as a point of pride, as it allowed children in North Bergen to see him act.
 At the time of filming, Diaz weighed 390 lbs.
 By late 2009, he slimmed down to 295 lbs.

-In 2011 Diaz appeared in "Scarlet Ribbons", an episode of The Mentalist and the film Bucky Larson: Born to Be a Star.
+In 2011, Diaz appeared in "Scarlet Ribbons", an episode of The Mentalist, and the film Bucky Larson: Born to Be a Star.

-Around 2011, Diaz raised $1400 from fans on Twitter and Facebook to finance a documentary about his upbringing in North Bergen, chronicling his life and how he was influenced by the various people who took care of him following his parents' death.
+Around 2011, Diaz raised $1,400 from fans on Twitter and Facebook to finance a documentary about his upbringing in North Bergen, chronicling his life and how he was influenced by the various people who took care of him after his parents' death.
 Diaz contributed $2,600 to complete it and by mid-2012, Where I Got My Balls From was produced with his podcast co-host and producer Lee Syatt as director, who shot six hours of footage in total.
 Diaz made the film in tribute to those who helped him.

 In 2013, Diaz appeared in "Sal's Pizza", the ninth episode of the comedy Brooklyn Nine-Nine.
-That same year, he played Robert De Niro's coach in the feature film Grudge Match, which premiered on December 25.
-Diaz took his fifth grade teacher to the premiere.
+In the same year, he played Robert De Niro's coach in the feature film Grudge Match, which premiered on December 25.
+Diaz took his seventh-grade teacher to the premiere.
 In 2014, Diaz appeared in "White Truck", the twelfth episode of the second season of Maron.

-In 2017, Diaz started work on a presentation based on one of his cats for Animal Planet.
+In 2017, he started work on a presentation based on one of his cats for Animal Planet.